Adopting a Child from Morocco Overview

 Fill out a no obligation pre-application

 Thank you for your interest in the Morocco adoption program with New Beginnings.
-New Beginnings cooperates with two orphanages: The Rita Zniber Foundation and Creche de Tangier.
-Both are wonderful, professional facilities.
-Morocco is a kafala program and requires families to be practicing Sunni Muslim.
+New Beginnings currently cooperates with two orphanages: The Le Nid at the Rita Zniber Foundation in Meknes and La Creche in Tangier.
+The Morocco adoption process is a kafala program requiring families to be practicing Sunni Muslims.

 In many respects, the steps in the process for Kafala are the same as most other international adoptions.
 Families have a home study done, and New Beginnings submits it to USCIS for pre-approval (I-600A) as part of the I-600 process.
 Upon completion of the country-required dossier, NB sends it to Morocco.
 When a child is identified for Kafala, the orphanage will prepare a background study and legal documents for New Beginnings to review.
 We determine if the child would be the right match for the family.
 If so, the family is given the referral.
 Once accepted, the family travels to Morocco for the Kafala process at the Court of Minors.
 New Beginnings Program Facilitator in Morocco guides NB families through the process.
 Once the court approves Kafala, the child’s visa is secured, and the family returns to the US.

 Once home, there will be a post-placement supervisory period to assist the new family through the initial adjustments.
 Then the family finalizes the adoption in their local court and secures US Citizenship for the child.
 The final step is to register the adoption with the Moroccan Consulate.

 Kafala grants guardianship of the child.
 It is a promise to care for a child as if they were a biological child.
 In being granted Kafala, the family must keep the child’s name, cultural heritage, and religion.
 The international adoption process requires the child to be adopted.
 Once adopted, the child will have the same rights and benefits as a biological child and the same care obligations.
 The requirements complement each other.